Faina Kukliansky

-Faina Kukliansky (born September 9, 1954) is a Lithuanian lawyer and a chairwoman of Lithuanian Jewish (Litvaks) community.
+Faina Kukliansky (born September 9, 1954) is a Lithuanian lawyer and a chairwoman of the Lithuanian Jewish (Litvaks) community.

 Biography

-Faina Kukliansky comes from the family of Holocaust survivors that lived in Veisiejai, Lithuania.
+Faina Kukliansky comes from a family of Holocaust survivors that lived in Veisiejai, Lithuania.

 In 1977 she graduated from Vilnius University, and from 1977 to 1991 she worked as criminalist and prosecutor in law enforcement agencies of the Lithuanian SSR.
 Currently she works as an attorney and is registered as a lobbyist.

 As of 2024, she is a member of the Executive Committee of the European Jewish Congress.
-In 2013 she was elected as a Chairwoman of the Lithuanian Jewish (Litvak) Community and re-elected in 2017 and in 2021.
+In 2013 she was elected as a Chairwoman of the Lithuanian Jewish (Litvak) Community; she was re-elected in 2017 and in 2021.

 She speaks Yiddish, Hebrew, English, Polish, Russian, and Lithuanian.

 Family

-Her grandmother Zisl was killed, as well as the whole mother's family were killed, but her father (Samuel Kukliansky, lawyer (Note: Samuel Kukliansky was a Lithuanian attorney, expert criminology, and a professor at the Vilnius University.
+Her grandmother Zisl was killed, as well as the whole of her mother's family were killed, but her father (Samuel Kukliansky, a lawyer (Note: Samuel Kukliansky was a Lithuanian attorney, expert on criminology, and a professor at the Vilnius University.
 Born and raised in Veisiejai, he survived the Holocaust, and graduated from the Law Faculty of Vilnius University in 1953.)) and mother survived.
-Both her father and mother Klara deceased and buried in Israel.
+Both her father and mother Klara are deceased and buried in Israel.

-Her son Rafael is a sound engineer, DJ, currently resides in Australia, her daughter Ruth is clinical psychologist, resides and works in Vilnius, Lithuania.
+Her son Rafael is a sound engineer and DJ, and currently resides in Australia.
+Her daughter Ruth is a clinical psychologist, and resides and works in Vilnius, Lithuania.